bmhveiga/IT-Support-Field-Labs/lab-01-small-business-network-design/README.md

 The scenario includes administrative users, technical support, POS, network printers, CCTV/IP cameras, internal servers, staff Wi-Fi, and guest Wi-Fi.

+## Relationship to the Other Labs

+This lab is the main infrastructure design for the scenario.
+The following labs zoom into specific support areas from this environment:

+- Lab 02 — Network Printer Configuration
+- Lab 03 — POS Support Lab
+- Lab 04 — CCTV / IP Camera Support

 ## Objectives

 - Design a segmented small business network